-The funded project is also expected to explore synergies with complementary initiatives to advance research and innovation in Europe, such as NHPIG2, which is developing the first T1D autoimmune pig model, Vanguard-project3, Islet-project4, JOIN4ATMP5, and relevant Horizon projects.
+The action funded under this topic is also expected to explore synergies with complementary initiatives to advance research and innovation in Europe, such as NHPIG2, which is developing the first T1D autoimmune pig model, the Vanguard-project3, the Islet-project4, JOIN4ATMP5, and relevant Horizon 2020/Europe projects.
 Furthermore, the project should explore synergies with the European Pancreas and Islet Transplantation Registry (EPITR)6, an initiative led by the European Pancreas and Islet Transplant Association (EPITA) to establish a pan-European registry collecting data on individuals who have received pancreas or islet transplants.
 By leveraging their insights and networks, the project aims to strengthen the impact of beta-cell therapy development, ensuring that these collaborations contribute to a more comprehensive and effective approach to tackling T1D through cell-based therapies.